 Certificates for Electronic Devices are issued to an application or server.
 IdenTrust issues Certificates of different server types such as SSL, VPN, and OCSP responders based on the completion of required I&A for the each Certificate types set forth in section 3.2.
-Servers and applications are identified using either a Fully-Qualified Domain Name or an IP address.
+Servers and applications are identified using a Fully-Qualified Domain Name.